EDAR Mentors

 Megan Patrick, Ph.D.

-Dr. Patrick's research program focuses on the development and consequences of adolescent alcohol and drug use and risky sexual behaviors.
-Her interests include motivation and decision-making, the prevention of health risk behaviors, statistical methods for modeling behavior and behavior change, and mobile and web-based survey methodology.
-She has been the PI and Co-I of numerous NIH-funded projects.
-Her current studies focus on high-intensity drinking, simultaneous alcohol and marijuana use, and interventions to reduce consequences of young adult substance use.
+Dr. Patrick's published research focuses on the development of substance use and consequences across the lifespan.
+Her interests include motivations for substance use, the prevention of health risk behaviors, statistical methods for modeling behavior and behavior change, and mobile and web-based survey methodology.
+She has been the PI of 10 NIH-funded projects and Co-Investigator on many others.
+She is the Principal Investigator of the Monitoring the Future Panel Study, which is a national study following participants from ages 18 to 65 since the mid-1970s.
+Her other current NIH-funded R01 projects focus on high-intensity drinking, simultaneous alcohol and marijuana use, and adaptive interventions to reduce consequences of young adult substance use.

 Sarah L. Pedersen, Ph.D.